 This page includes:

-- Softwar, Propaganda, Information Operations (IO)
+- Softwar, Propaganda, Information Operations (IO) and false flag operations

 - Panama Papers

 - Cinema (because of link with computer animation); propaganda